Our reviewers are current and past students of the UBC Creative Writing Program and Master of Arts in Children’s Literature Program.

 Kaitlyn Chan

-Kaitlyn Chan is a current student at UBC, studying English Literature and Creative Writing.
+Kaitlyn Chan graduated from the University of British Columbia with a BA in English Literature and minor in Creative Writing.
 Fulfilling the typical stereotypes of English majors, Kaitlyn enjoys reading, writing, and tea.
 She spends her free time training for triathlons, singing songs in her bedroom, and trying not to buy more books.

 - The Grave Thief by Dee Hahn